 Nina is Constitutional Accountability Center's Research and Administrative Associate.
-Nina graduated from Tufts University in 2015 with a B.A. in Public Health and Psychology with a concentration in health policy.
+Nina graduated magna cum laude from Tufts University in 2015 with a B.A. in Public Health and Psychology with a concentration in health policy.
 While at Tufts, she founded the university chapter of the American Civil Liberties Union and worked with the ACLU of Massachusetts to design the first undergraduate chapter in the Greater Boston area.
 She also held internship positions at the Suffolk County District Attorney’s Office and Boston Children’s Hospital.
 Following graduation, Nina worked as a paralegal at Rose, Chinitz & Rose, primarily assisting with cases involving employment litigation and higher education law.

 Doug is Constitutional Accountability Center’s Director of Communications.
 From 2010-2016, he served as CAC's Press Secretary.
 Prior to joining CAC, Doug served as Assistant Director of Communications for the Brady Campaign to Prevent Gun Violence, as well as Media Relations Director for American Rights at Work.
-Doug’s writing has appeared in several outlets including the Cincinnati Enquirer, New York Times, Washington Post, and POLITICO.
+Doug’s writing has appeared in several outlets including the Cincinnati Enquirer, New York Times, Washington Post, POLITICO, and Slate.
 Doug’s prior work includes having helped manage the gun violence prevention movement’s response to the massacre at Virginia Tech – which, at that time, had sustained the most fatalities by a single shooter in American history – as well as the media strategy around the landmark Second Amendment cases District of Columbia v.
 Heller and McDonald v.
 City of Chicago.
 Doug is a graduate of the University of Cincinnati with a degree in linguistics (high honors).

 Leslie is CAC’s Deputy Communications Director.
 Previously, she served as the longtime Communications Director for the U.S. Senate Homeland Security Governmental Affairs Committee, leading media strategy for the creation of the 9/11 Commission, passage of the Homeland Security Act, the reorganization of the intelligence community and the investigation of the failed response to Hurricane Katrina.
 She began her career covering the Georgia state legislature for United Press International and later joined USA Today as a congressional and political correspondent with a particular interest in women in politics.
 She covered four presidential campaigns, including the groundbreaking VP run of Geraldine Ferraro, and reported on landmark legislation including the Americans with Disabilities Act, the Welfare Reform Act and the 1992 Voting Rights Act amendment.
 Most recently, Leslie served as Communications Director for the U.S. Joint Economic Committee and led a communications team of three at an internet consultancy.
 Her writing has appeared in national outlets including the New York Times, the Washington Post, the Wall Street Journal, Politico, the New York Daily News, the Huffington Post, CNN and others.
 She is a longtime volunteer for Big Brothers Big Sisters of America.
 Leslie graduated from Stanford University with a degree in History and a minor in Classics.